GermanoGuerrini/climetlab-wekeo-ecmwf/docs/source/usage.rst

         format_="netcdf",
     )

-The download result is stores in chache.
-Running again the `cml.load_dataset` for the same dataset and the identical parameters will not trigger a new download, but will use the cached data instead.
+The download result is stored in chache.
+Running again the `cml.load_dataset` for the same dataset with identical parameters will not trigger a new download, but will use the cached data instead.

 After downloading, the dataset can be converted to xarray using the `to_xarray` function: